biocore/qiime/doc/tutorials/processing_18S_data.rst

 	make_phylogeny.py -i pynast_aligned/rep_set_aligned_pfiltered.fasta -o rep_set.tre

-Trees an OTU tables created can then be utilized in the downstream QIIME analyses as seen in the `tutorial <tutorial.html#view-statistics-of-the-otu-table>`_.
+Trees an OTU tables created can then be utilized in the downstream QIIME analyses as seen in the `Tutorial - View Statistics of the OTU Table <tutorial.html#view-statistics-of-the-otu-table>`_.

 Workflow Scripts
 ================